Frequently Asked Questions

 - Where do I live during the summer?

-LU-CHOICE teachers live in residential dorms on Loyola's Lake Shore Campus while they take classes during the summer.
-Teachers are provided a meal plan, so they eat in the school's dining halls.
+First year LU-CHOICE teachers live in residential dorms on Loyola’s Lake Shore Campus while they take classes during the summer.
+Teachers are provided a meal plan, so they eat in the school’s dining halls.
+Second year LU CHOICE teachers live in their community home during their second summer in the program.

 - Who chooses the school where I will teach?

 LU-CHOICE serves schools in the Archdiocese of Chicago.
-LU-CHOICE will place you according to the needs at each school.
+LU-CHOICE staff will place you according to the needs of the Archdiocese and each school.

 - How many graduate classes will I take?

-Loyola's School of Education created a class sequence for LU-CHOICE that will prepare its teachers for the classroom as well as fulfill the requirements of the Master's degree with licensure.
-LU-CHOICE teachers take three classes each summer, two during each semester of teaching, and earn student-teaching credit hours, for a total of 36 credit hours.
+Loyola's School of Education created a class sequence for LU-CHOICE that will prepare its teachers for the classroom as well as fulfill the requirements of the Master's degree with certification.
+LU-CHOICE teachers take classes each summer, during each semester of teaching, and earn student-teaching credit hours, for a total of 44 credit hours.

 - What are the benefits to teaching in LU-CHOICE?